ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] test to make sure selection css property is update when logged in [ ] button  in #/results to calculate and sort rankings [ ] button in #/resutls to add rank into database
+[ ] add an error modal if you dont have the correct user to add to the database

 [ ] table font-size property not small enough makes site scrollable